mmesiti/Recorder.jl/README.md

 are the same as for the old code.

 Creating such tests is quite tedious.
-One possibility is to record input, output and side effects of the code we want to test while it is running
+One possibility is to "instrument" the code to record input, output and side effects of the code we want to test while it is running
 (possibly only for a subset of the calls),